Updated: January 1, 2022

 Furthermore, it is recommended that you open a Practice Account first and trade the actual forex markets with “virtual play money” until you can develop a trading strategy that suits your schedule and personality.

 When choosing a forex broker, be sure to ask what their licenses and regulations are.
-Countries such as Australia, United Kingdom, and the United States have strict regulations, so if the forex broker has an office or has a permit to operate in at least one of these countries, then that’s a good sign.
+Countries such as Australia, the United Kingdom, and the United States have strict regulations, so if the forex broker has an office or has a permit to operate in at least one of these countries, then that’s a good sign.

 Moreover, the SEC and BSP currently have no set regulations for forex brokers.
 Thus, they don’t give out licenses for them to operate in the country.